revbayes/revbayes.github.io/tutorials/fbd_range/index.md

     mvi = 1

-Next define a constant node representing the rate hyperparameter of the exponential prior distributions on your diversification parameters
+Next define a constant node representing the rate hyperparameter of the exponential prior distributions on your diversification parameters.

 	alpha <- 10